SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 });
 ```

-Additionally, the AMS bundle loader which refreshes the current policies and assignments bundle independent of incoming requests, emits errors when those requests to the AMS server fail.
-You can log these events like so:
+Additionally, the AMS bundle loader, which refreshes the current policies and assignments bundle independently of incoming requests, emits errors when those requests to the AMS server fail.
+You can log these events as follows:

 ```js
 ams.on("error", event => {